Jana Duggar Doesn’t Thank Mother With Twin John On Family Blog, Single Daughter Missing Among Married Couples

 Another reason that he may be in Texas is to see his girlfriend.
 The rumor has it that Jana’s twin “spends very little time at home in Arkansas,” not only because he takes pilot classes, but because he is also “courting in the Lone Star State,” according to Hollywood Gossip.
 However, the family has not publicly confirmed this yet.

 So far in 2017, the fans have not seen a lot of Jana.
-With all the courting, wedding and baby news, the 27-year-old Duggar has not had a big enough news to attract attention.
+With all the courting, wedding, and baby news, the 27-year-old Duggar has not had a big enough news to attract attention.
 In an attempt to let her have her share of the spotlight, it looks like the family got her to emcee a game that Joseph and Kendra played for the TLC show.

 One of the fans wrote “Poor Jana” in the comments, hinting that she continues to play a supportive role in all her siblings’ lives.